Fast, Easy with Support …

-A Confirmation of Permanent Residence (IMM 5292 OR IMM 5688), which is often abbreviated COPR, is a document that new Permanent Residents receive from Immigration Refuges and Citizenship Canada (IRCC) either before they travel to Canada or when they land in Canada.
-The document is proof of both your status in Canada at the time of landing and the date you landed in Canada.
-COPRs have been issued to new Permanent Residents since July 2002, when the IMM 1000 Record of Landing was discontinued.
+A Confirmation of Permanent Residence (IMM 5292 OR IMM 5688), which is often abbreviated COPR, is a document that new Permanent Residents receive from Immigration Refuges and Citizenship Canada either before they travel to Canada or when they land in Canada.
+It is proof of both your permanent resident status in Canada at the time of landing and the date you landed in Canada.
+COPR documents have been issued to new Permanent Residents since July 2002, when the IMM 1000 Record of Landing was discontinued.

 What information is contained in my Confirmation of Permanent Residence?

-The top of the document contains your Client ID (UCI) – unique to you – and the document number unique to your COPR.
+The top your COPR contains your Client ID (UCI) – unique to you – and the document number unique to your COPR.

-Below the title of Confirmation of Permanent Residence, the document lists the following personal information:
+Below the title of Confirmation of Permanent Residence, COPR documents list the following personal information: